cryptoinhero/zurbank/src/zurbank/doc/rpc-api.md

   {
-    "txid" : "hash",                   // (string) the hash of the transaction of this offer "propertyid" : n,                  // (number) the identifier of the tokens for sale "seller" : "address",              // (string) the Bitcoin address of the seller "amountavailable" : "n.nnnnnnnn",  // (string) the number of tokens still listed for sale and currently available "zurcoindesired" : "n.nnnnnnnn",   // (string) the number of zurcoins desired in exchange "unitprice" : "n.nnnnnnnn" ,       // (string) the unit price (ZUR/token)
+    "txid" : "hash",                   // (string) the hash of the transaction of this offer "propertyid" : n,                  // (number) the identifier of the tokens for sale "seller" : "address",              // (string) the Zurcoin address of the seller "amountavailable" : "n.nnnnnnnn",  // (string) the number of tokens still listed for sale and currently available "zurcoindesired" : "n.nnnnnnnn",   // (string) the number of zurcoins desired in exchange "unitprice" : "n.nnnnnnnn" ,       // (string) the unit price (ZUR/token)